dezdem0na/accp-cheatsheet/README.md

  - [Notes](#notes)

 ***
+### AWS Global Infrastructure
+- Regions:
+	- A Region is a geographic area that hosts 2 or more Availability Zones.
+	- They are grouped in geographic locations.
+	- They are fully independent and isolated.
+	- They contain only the resources and services specifically deployed to them.
+- There are more Availability Zones than Regions.

 ### Amazon S3
 - **CRR** (Cross-region replication): enables automatic, asynchronous copying of objects across buckets in different AWS Regions.